9 Types of Architectural Drawings (Examples + How to)

 • A room plan – 1:50

-As you can see, the more detail drawings with different construction elements have a larger scale.
+As you can see, the more detailed drawings with different construction elements have a larger scale.
 If we are talking about very intricate, small, and detailed elements, they can even be full-size (1:1 scale).

 Architectural perspective on drawings